-Well travelled, multilingual and a voracious reader of books - who else could we be referring to other than the beguiling Sheherazade Goldsmith?
-Co-founder and designer of Loquet London.
-We cosied up with the jewellery designer on a chilly Autumn day in her West London home.
+Well travelled, multilingual and a voracious reader of books – who else could we be referring to other than the beguiling Sheherazade Goldsmith?
+The co-founder and designer of Loquet London, we cosied up with the jewellery designer on a chilly autumn day in her West London home.

 A present from my son gave me an idea, which Laura and I turned into a concept over a dinner that became a meeting and then another.
 It was something we both thought it we’d love to wear but couldn’t find and loved the idea of allowing people to create their own pieces.
 It’s a celebration of individualism, of life and shared emotions.

 We LOVE the idea behind 'Mini My World'.
 Could you tell us a bit more about it?

 Mini my world is competition we ran to encourage our customers to design their own charm.
 Loquet is about people’s lives, the moments that make them smile the people they love, the memories they cherish.
 Our collection of charms is a reflection of mine and Laura’s life, so we wanted to let our customers be the designers, to tell their story through a bespoke piece.
 We love the idea of Loquet being a community of shared experiences, a place where people can disclose a moment that is meaningful, a moment that inspires.

 Where do you find inspiration for designing your beautiful jewellery?